Bahvina Patel takes gold in Para Table tennis ladies singles - ExBulletin

 Bahvina Patel takes gold in Para Table tennis ladies singles

-Birmingham [UK]August 7 (ANI): India’s para table tennis player Bahvina Patel won the gold medal after beating Nigeria’s Ifechukwude Christiana Ikpeoyi in the Women’s Singles – Class 4-5 here at The NEC Hall 3 in the Commonwealth Games 2022 on Saturday.
+Birmingham: Indian para table tennis player Bahvina Patel won the gold medal after beating Nigeria’s Ifechukwude Christiana Ikpeoyi in the Women’s Singles – Class 4-5 here at The NEC Hall 3 during the 2022 Commonwealth Games on Saturday.

 Patel dominated Ikpeoyi in straight sets 3-0 (12-10, 11-2, 11-9).